-Criterion 1.5 The FSO protects the forest from illegal and unauthorised ac tivities.
+Criterion 1.5 The FSO protects the forest from illegal and unauthorised act tivities.
 Indicator 1.5.1 The FSO shall have strategies for, and implement measures to contribute to, protecting the forest from unauthorised activities such as illegal logging, illegal land use, illegally initiated fires, and other illegal activities.
 Strategies/procedures for identifying and managing illegal and unauthorised activities.
 Observed sign boards.
 Monitoring Report (GFC/FMD).
 Field inspection (illegal/unauthorised activities).
 Interviews with employees.
 Indictor 1.5.2 Where forest protection is the legal responsibility of regulatory bodies, the FSO collaborates with these regulatory bodies to identify, report, control and discourage unauthorized or illegal activities.
 FSO's records of detection of illegal or unauthorised activities (e.g., forest patrol reports).
 Records of collaboration with regulatory bodies.
 Monitoring Report (GFC/FMD).
 Indicator 1.5.3 If illegal or unauthorized activities are detected; measures are implemented to address them.
 Monitoring Report (GFC/FMD).
 Field inspection (illegal/unauthorised activities).
 FSO's records of measures.
-Principle 2 - Legal, Customary and Traditional rights Criterion 2.1 The FSO respects legal, customary, and traditional rights to land.
+Principle 2 - Legal, Customary and Traditional rights Criterion 2.1 The FSO respects legal, customary, and traditional rights to l and.
 Indicator 2.1.1 The FSO establishes and implements a policy commitment to ensure that his or her forest practices and operations are conducted in a manner that recognises the established framework of legal, customary, and traditional rights such as outlined in ILO 169, the UN Declaration on the Rights of Indigenous Peoples, and the Universal Declaration on Human Rights.
 Documented policies and procedures.
 Evidence from affected stakeholders.
 Indicator 2.1.2 The FSO does not prevent traditional rights of Amerindian/Indigenous peoples.
 (See explanatory note 8 in Annex 1) Monitoring Report (GFC/FMD).
 Interviews with Amerindian communities.
-Criterion 2.2 The FSO has appropriate commercial contracts with Amerina dian villages.
+Criterion 2.2 The FSO has appropriate commercial contracts with Amerind lian villages.
 Indicator 2.2.1 The FSO shall ensure that any contractual arrangements for timber harvesting on Amerindian lands are made with free and informed consent of the community.
 Copies of written agreements.
 Interviews with communities to verify free, prior and informed consent.
 Indicator 2.2.2 The FSO shall ensure that any contractual arrangements for timber harvesting on Amerindian lands are brought to the attention of the MoAA and the GFC.
 Records of communications with MoAA and GFC.
 Indicator 2.2.3 FSOs desirous of negotiating commercial forestry contracts with an Amerindian Village Council shall inform the relevant Council, the MoAA and the GFC.
 Records of communications with Amerindian Councils and MoAA.
 Minutes of Village Council meetings.
-Criterion 2.3 The FSO has a system to manage conflicts between forest operations and local communities.
-Indicator 2.3.1 The FSO shall ensure that any conflicts are first resolved through consultation before exploring legal options.
-FSO's Conflict Resolution Policy and Procedures.
+Criterion 2.3 The FSO has a system to manage conflicts between forest op perations and local communities.